 We at Walden recognize the complexity of the decision to divest of fossil fuel companies, or alternatively, to remain invested and engage with them.
 We believe such a decision deserves thoughtful deliberation, and we work closely with our clients to create a suitable investment approach that reflects their unique perspective and objectives.

-Walden recognizes the urgent need to respond and adapt to climate change, which is a threat to global public health and the environment.
-Walden integrates climate change risk in portfolio management in a holistic manner – addressing the supply side (fossil fuel and related companies) as well as the demand side (all other portfolio companies as energy users).
-Walden considers climate change risk in company selection, corporate engagement activities, and public policy advocacy.
-For more information on our approach, please read Investing to Reduce Returns - Of CO2 from the Summer 2013 edition of Walden's semi-annual newsletter, Values.
+For all client portfolios, Walden integrates climate change risk in portfolio management in a holistic manner – addressing the supply side (fossil fuel and related companies when held) as well as the demand side (all other portfolio companies as energy users).
+Walden considers climate change risk in company selection, shareholder engagement activities, and public policy advocacy.